nervous-energy/connells-readme/README.md

-## The Craft
+## It's a Craft

 This early lesson in algorithmic thinking was hammered home to me many more times as a doctor.
-Medical practice is about recognising patterns and approaching problems in a structured way.
-And yet the profession is anything but robotic – good doctors understand people.
+Clinical practice is about recognising patterns and approaching problems in a structured way.
+But the profession is anything but robotic – good doctors understand people.
 The *craft* of medicine is about __combining knowledge and technical skill with difficult, high-stakes conversations__.
 The same lessons hold true in business leadership.

 #### A diagnostic pathway for businesses:
 From experience I think most of the big organisational problems can be diagnosed by asking the following: